sttp/Specification/Output/README.md

 Compression algorithms used with STTP can be either stateful, i.e., the compressor maintains its state through all compressed records, or stateless, i.e., the compressor compresses each data packet independently.

-Stateful compression algorithms will provide the best possible compression for STTP data transmission but will require use of a reliable transport protocol, e.g., TCP.
-Stateless compression methods will be required when a lossy transport protocol is being used for data transmission, e.g., UDP.
+Stateful compression algorithms provide the best possible compression for STTP data transmission but require use of a reliable transport protocol, e.g., TCP.
+Stateless compression methods are required when a lossy transport protocol is being used for data transmission, e.g., UDP.

 ### Compression Algorithms